 - HPHRI will be responsible for required reporting to PHS if an investigator has a FCOI with PHS-funded research. - An initial report of any FCOI will be made prior to expenditure of any PHS funds for PHS-funded research. - For any significant financial interest that is identified as conflicting subsequent to the initial FCOI report, an FCOI report regarding the FCOI will be provided to PHS within 60 days.
 HPH will ensure that a management plan has been implemented.
-For significant financial interests not disclosed timely by the investigator, a retrospective review must be completed to determine if the PHS funded research, or any portion thereof, conducted prior to the identification and management of the FCOI was biased in the design, conduct, or reporting of such research.
+A retrospective review must be completed to determine if the PHS funded research, or any portion thereof, conducted prior to the identification and management of the FCOI was biased in the design, conduct, or reporting of such research.
 If bias is found, HPH will notify the PHS awarding component promptly and submit a mitigation report to it.